Where Do Emotions Go?

 Do feelings have direct objects?
 Many do.
 Most of the time.

 But what about gratitude?
 Or loneliness?
+Or freedom?
 Or even anxiety?

 Some human emotions, like some verbs in the English language, may not need to act upon a direct object.
 Some things we, as humans, simply feel without it being directed toward a specific thing.
 Regardless of who caused the emotion or where it came from.
 Or what we plan to do with it.

-I recently heard that grief is love with nowhere to go.
-How beautifully tragic is that?
+I have heard it said that grief is love with nowhere to go.
+How beautifully tragic.
 You have so much love, but no object to direct it toward.
 You’ve lost someone or something you love, and what’s left is this love with no object to love.
 So it is transformed into grief.
 And then what do you do with it?

 Consider: It is easy to write about emotions that come from an obvious person or can be directed easily outward or inward toward some manifestation.
-It is easy to show that a character is angry based on his or her reaction to the circumstances.
+It is easy to show through emotional writing that a character is angry based on his or her reaction to the circumstances.

 But your writing can grow from learning to express the intransitive actions and feelings of life.
 The things we all simply feel.
-The things we can’t necessarily explain or even express.
+The things we can’t necessarily explain or simply express.

 Consider the sentence: He ran.

-And if you, dear writer, can make your characters’ actions and intransitive emotions tangible, you will lead readers in a much richer world.
+And if you, dear writer, can make your characters’ actions and intransitive emotions tangible, you will lead readers into a much richer world through the emotional writing that draws readers in and makes characters come to life.